and the knowledge of God more than your burnt offerings.

 Bible Chapter Studies

-I CHRONICLES CHAPTER 22
+1A0I CHRONICLES CHAPTER 22

-My commentary at the end of I Chronicles 21 closed with my saying in reference to the last verse of that Chapter, which reads: I Chronicles 21:30 But David could not go before it (the Mosaic Tabernacle) to enquire of God: for he was afraid because of the sword of the Angel of the LORD. —> that the first verse of this Chapter supported my claim that David, seeing Fathers Angel standing between he and Gibeon indicated to David that Father was saying that heDavid and HisFathersPeople, Israelwaswereno longer to go to Gibeon and offer sacrifices and Worship Father there; that Jerusalem was now the only authorized place to offer sacrifices and Worship Father.
+My commentary at the end of I Chronicles 21 closed with my saying in reference to the last verse of that Chapter, which reads: I Chronicles 21:30 But David could not go before it (the Mosaic Tabernacle) to enquire of God: for he was afraid because of the sword of the Angel of the LORD. —> that the first verse of this Chapter supported my claim that “David, seeing Father’s Angel standing between he and Gibeon indicated to David that Father was saying that he—David and His—Father’s—People, Israel—was—were—no longer to go to Gibeon and offer sacrifices and Worship Father there; that Jerusalem was now the only authorized place to offer sacrifices and Worship Father.”
 In reality, I believe the first verse of this Chapter should have been included and belonged at the end of I Chronicles 21.

-Anyway, as we progressed through the Chapter, we read of Davids sin of listening to satan have him number the People of Israel.
-This numbering of the men of Israel was given in a military sense; however, as I stated, it was Father Who gave the permission, but it was satans suggestion that moved David to take this numbering or census of all the men of Israel.
+Anyway, as we progressed through the Chapter, we read of David’s sin of listening to satan have him number the People of Israel.
+This numbering of the men of Israel was given in a military sense; however, as I stated, it was Father Who gave the permission, but it was satan’s suggestion that moved David to take this numbering or census of all the men of Israel.
 Remember, it has always been Father Who gave our forefathers the victory; so why then, is this census being taken?
 Before, David had taken only the number of people that he needed, and Father prepared the way for the victory.
 Sometimes it only took a few men to destroy an entire army.
 We saw in The Book of Joshua; The Book of Judges and in several places in The Books of Samuel that one man would kill hundreds of men in one place, for Father touched that person and gave him the strength and wisdom to defeat his enemies.
 It was satan who David listened to and caused him to want to know how many men in his army he had in his army, and brethren, you always want to be very careful as to who you are listening to, and to the instructions which that person is giving you.
-Our adversary satan likes nothing better than to whisper sweet things which sound oh so good, into our ears and mind in order to deceive us into going against Fathers instructions.
+Our adversary satan likes nothing better than to whisper sweet things which sound “oh so good,” into our ears and mind in order to deceive us into going against Father’s instructions.
 He will play mind games with us if we allow him to, just as he was doing here with David.

-It was satans pride which caused his fall, and he will use your pride to try to give you the big head and cause you to also fall.
-The deceiver, satan, was trying to tell David that he didnt need Father, for he has a vast number of men in order to do the job himself.
+It was satan’s pride which caused his fall, and he will use your pride to try to give you the big head and cause you to also fall.
+The deceiver, satan, was trying to tell David that he didn’t need Father, for he has a vast number of men in order to do the job himself.
 Sadly, David listened to satan, and his pride built to the point of doing exactly as satan instructed him to do.
 David was not relying on Father for his protection, but he mustered up an army of hundreds of thousands, and turned to that army for his strength.
 David should have learned by this time that it was Father Who gave him the victory, but, sadly, he messed up again.
-Dont be too hard on him brethren, as we too fall, over and over again.
+Don’t be too hard on him brethren, as we too fall, over and over again.

 Because David left Father out of the equation so to speak, and instead allowed satan to tempt him, Father imposed a correction, whereby David had to choose one of three choices: either a famine of three years, three months fleeing his enemies, or three days pestilence in all the land of Israel.
 All three of these punishments would mean that there would be many, many deaths in Israel.
-Dont forget brethren that, Father also issued this correction on His People because, the People themselves had basically rejected Him when they rejected His anointed in order to follow his son Absalom when he rebelled against his father.
+Don’t forget brethren that, Father also issued this correction on His People because, the People themselves had basically rejected Him when they rejected His anointed in order to follow his son Absalom when he rebelled against his father.
 David turned the choice over to Father and allowed Him to choose which punishment upon the Nation.
 Father sent a pestilence throughout the land which though it was supposed to last three days, Father stopped it after only half a day.
 Even in that shortened time, 70,000 People lost their lives and returned Home to Him.

 With the correction having been imposed and now behind them, it is now time to move forward.
-For David and the Nation, that means that it is time to start preparing for Fathers Temple to be built.
-It will not be David who builds it, no, itll be Israels third man-king, Davids son, Solomon.
+For David and the Nation, that means that it is time to start preparing for Father’s Temple to be built.
+It will not be David who builds it, no, it’ll be Israel’s third man-king, David’s son, Solomon.
 David will only get to prepare the Nation and the site for the event.
-Hell also start to gather the many needed different supplies.
+He’ll also start to gather the many needed different supplies.

-With that introduction being said, lets go to Father and ask Him for His Blessings on our Study of His Word: Father, we come to you right now to thank you for inviting us to Your table in order that we might be able to partake of and receive Your Spiritual Meat, and Father, as we prepare to dine on the sustenance which sustains our inner man, we ask that You Oh LORD open our ears and eyes, that we might be able to hear and see your Truths, open our hearts and minds and prepare us in order that we may receive Your Truth.
-We Pray for Your Understanding of Your Word, we seek Your Knowledge in Your Word, and most importantly Father, we Pray for and desire Your Wisdom from Your Word, in Jesus Precious name we Pray, thank You Father, Amen.
+With that introduction being said, let’s go to Father and ask Him for His Blessings on our Study of His Word: “Father, we come to you right now to thank you for inviting us to Your table in order that we might be able to partake of and receive Your Spiritual Meat, and Father, as we prepare to dine on the sustenance which sustains our inner man, we ask that You Oh LORD open our ears and eyes, that we might be able to hear and see your Truths, open our hearts and minds and prepare us in order that we may receive Your Truth.
+We Pray for Your Understanding of Your Word, we seek Your Knowledge in Your Word, and most importantly Father, we Pray for and desire Your Wisdom from Your Word, in Jesus’ Precious name we Pray, thank You Father, Amen.”

 I Chronicles 10:1-